dyhes/zulip/docs/documentation/integrations.md

 # Documenting an integration

-In order for a [Zulip
+In order for a [Aloha
 integration](https://zulip.com/api/integrations-overview) to be useful to users, it must be documented.
-Zulip's common system for documenting integrations involves writing Markdown files, either at `zerver/webhooks/{webhook_name}/doc.md` (for webhook integrations) or `templates/zerver/integrations/{integration_name}.md` (for other
+Aloha's common system for documenting integrations involves writing Markdown files, either at `zerver/webhooks/{webhook_name}/doc.md` (for webhook integrations) or `templates/zerver/integrations/{integration_name}.md` (for other